1994 Pacific hurricane season: Tropical Storm Norman

 A tropical depression formed on September 19, and became Tropical Storm Norman the next day.
 After tracking northwest, it began to turn north in response to a trough, and convection began to diminish.
-Norman dissipated on September 22 without having ever affected land.
+Norman dissipated on September 22.

 Hurricane Olivia

 Hurricane Olivia ultimately formed from a disturbance that had separated from the Intertropical Convergence Zone and become distinct by September 19.
 The disturbance slowly headed westward and it organized into a tropical depression on September 22 while located about 720 mi south of the southern tip of the Baja California Peninsula.
 The depression headed west-northwestwards and strengthened into Tropical Storm Olivia on September 22.
 It steadily intensified and was a hurricane on September 24.
 It then rapidly strengthened into a powerful major hurricane.
 It slowly curled to the northwest as it was observed by NOAA research aircraft.
 Olivia peaked in intensity on September 25.
 Meanwhile, a large cyclone off the extreme southern part of California induced a northward path.
 As Olivia started a small anticyclonic loop, wind shear began to weaken the hurricane.
 When Olivia was finished the loop, it had weakened to a tropical storm.
 It then headed westward.
 It weakened into a tropical depression on September 28 and dissipated the next day.
-No impact was reported.

 At the time, Olivia was the third-most intense Pacific hurricane on record; it has since dropped to eleventh.
 The storm also had the lowest barometric pressure of a Category 4 Pacific hurricane on record.
-In 2001, Hurricane Juliette joined Olivia as the most intense Category 4 hurricane on record.
-In 2014, Hurricane Odile beat both storms when it attained a minimum pressure of 918 mbars.
+Hurricane Juliette in 2001 joined Olivia as the most intense Category 4 hurricane on record.
+Hurricane Odile in 2014 beat both storms when it attained a minimum pressure of 918 mbars.
 At the time, Olivia was also the most intense September hurricane, but was surpassed by Hurricane Linda in 1997, and is currently the third most intense September hurricane in the Pacific basin.

 Tropical Storm Paul

 A nearly stationary cluster of thunderstorms and convection that had been hanging around since September 15 and escaped destruction by Tropical Storm Miriam organized into Tropical Depression Eighteen-E on September 24.
 It was located between Miriam's remnants and the developing Olivia.
 It became Tropical Storm Paul on the afternoon of September 25.
 It peaked in intensity on September 27.
 Then, upper outflow from the nearby Olivia started shearing the tropical cyclone.
 Paul had been completely destroyed by September 30.
-The tropical cyclone never threatened land, and consequently, no damage or deaths were reported.